HelloKuldeep/ToDoApi/README.md

 # ToDoApi
-ASP.NET Working Example for Implementing All Verbs
+ASP.NET Core Working Example for Implementing All Verbs